Processing math: 100%

 For a typical spring, linearity (Hooke’s law) is an excellent approximation for small displacements.
 However, there are always nonlinear terms that become important if the displacements are large enough.
 Usually, in this book we will simply stick to small oscillations and assume that our systems are linear.
 However, you should not conclude that the subject of nonlinear systems is not interesting.
 In fact, it is a very active area of current research in physics.

-This page titled 1.2: Small Oscillations and Linearity is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Howard Georgi via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.2: Small Oscillations and Linearity is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Howard Georgi via source content that was edited to the style and standards of the LibreTexts platform.